Edaravone: Pharmacology

-The mechanism by which edaravone might be effective in ALS is unknown.
-The medication is known to be an antioxidant, and oxidative stress has been hypothesized to be part of the process that kills neurons in people with ALS.
+The mechanism by which edaravone might be effective is unknown.
+The medication is known to be an antioxidant, and oxidative stress has been hypothesized to be part of the process of neurodegeneration.

 The half-life of edaravone is 4.5 to 6 hours and the half-lives of its metabolites are 2 to 3 hours.
 It is metabolized to a sulfate conjugate and a glucuronide conjugate, neither of which are active.
 It is primarily excreted in urine as the glucuronide conjugate form.

+It suppresses reperfusion injury in animal models of stroke and improves stroke recovery after reperfusion therapy in humans.

 History

-Researchers first developed the free radical scavenger edaravone in late 1980s as a treatment for stroke.
-The approach, introduced by Koji Abe, now at Okayama University Hospital in Japan, aimed to prevent the swelling of the brain which may occur after a stroke.
+Researchers first developed the free radical scavenger edaravone in the late 1980s as a treatment for stroke.
+The approach, introduced by Koji Abe, at Okayama University Hospital ("University Hospital" in the late 1980s) in Japan, aimed to prevent the brain swelling that sometimes follows stroke.
 It has been marketed in Japan by Mitsubishi Pharma for stroke since 2001 and is now generic.

-Mitsubishi Tanabe started a phase III clinical trial in ALS in 2011, in Japan, and by June 2015, it had been approved for that use in Japan.
-The company had received Orphan Drug Designation for edaravone from the FDA and EU by 2016.
+Mitsubishi Pharma started a phase III clinical trial in ALS in 2011, in Japan, and by June 2015, it had been approved for that use in Japan.
+The company had received orphan drug designation for edaravone from the FDA and the EU by 2016.

-It was approved for ALS in the US in 2017, based on a small randomized controlled clinical trial with people who had early-stage ALS in Japan, who were administered the medication for 6 months; it had failed two earlier trials in people with all stages of ALS.
+It was approved for ALS in the US in 2017, based on a small randomized-controlled trial with people who had early-stage ALS in Japan, who were administered the medication for 6 months; it had failed two earlier trials in people with all stages of ALS.

 In May 2017, I.V. edaravone was approved by the FDA to treat people with amyotrophic lateral sclerosis (ALS) in the United States.
 The FDA approval was conditioned on Mitsubishi Tanabe completing several additional studies to clarify the risks of cancer and liver disease, among other effects of the medication.